philbrisco/partTrakr/readme.txt

 			      PartTrakr

 Legal:
-	This project is distributed under the GNU Commons license.
+	This project is distributed under the Creative Commons license.

 Version:
+	1.1
+	12/1/2020
+	Created procedures api_config_list and api_part_list which gives a hierarchical list of a selected configuration part and all of its progeny;

 	1.0	(the pandemc build)
 	11/30/2020
 	Conceived and written by Phillip Brisco